 - 2. Jacinta's accrued expenses for the year ending 31 March 20X8 total £4820.
-In her balance sheet this amount:
+In her statement of financial position this amount:

-- (1) Decreases net current assets
+- 1. Decreases capital

-- (2) Increases net current assets
+- 2. Increases assets

-- (3) Is included under current liabilities
+- 3. Is included under current liabilities

-- (4) Is deducted from capital.
+- 4. Is deducted from capital.

 Which of these statements are correct?